Are automatic cars more expensive to insure?

 Clutch control can be difficult to maintain on long journeys

-Pros and cons of automatic transmission cars
+Pros of automatic cars:

 Offer a more relaxed driving experience, especially in congested traffic